-Deployment Location: Cloud-based Component Snapshot Scalable Data Cleanser Shapshot DDoS Mitigation Layer 3 & 4 - Strong Capabilities: Layer 7 - Conditional on SSL visibility
+ıt t Deployment Location: Cloud-based

+oner Sho Functional Role: Scalable Data Cleanser

+Compo DDoS Mitigation Capabilities: Layer 3 & 4 - Strong

+Layer 7 - Conditional on SSL

+visibility

 Most scrubbing centers are cloud-based.
 They are the first source of defense for most volumetric attacks, which send an enormous number of packets in an attempt to overwhelm your network resources and saturate bandwidth.